openstack/charm-deployment-guide/deploy-guide/source/app-ovn.rst

       topology.

-5. Unseal Vault (see the `vault charm`_), set up TLS certificates (see `Managing TLS certificates with Vault`_), and validate that the services on ovn-central units are running as expected.
+5. Unseal Vault (see the `vault charm`_), set up TLS certificates (see `Managing TLS certificates`_), and validate that the services on ovn-central units are running as expected.
 Please refer to the `Usage`_ section for more information.

 Perform migration
 ~~~~~~~~~~~~~~~~~